Local Shapley: Model-Induced Locality and Optimal Reuse in Data Valuation: Local Shapley

 \section{Local Shapley}

 We first review the standard Shapley value for data valuation, then introduce a localized variant that restricts computation to training points relevant to a given test prediction.
 Finally, we discuss how this locality notion extends across different model families.
-Appendix~\ref{apx:notation} summarizes frequently used notations.
+A complete notation reference is provided in Supplemental Material~A.1.